The Fortunes: Later work

-In 1983 and 1984 respectively, Michael Smitham and Paul Hooper joined Barry Pritchard and Rod Allen in the Fortunes.
-This line up of the Fortunes were awarded a gold disc in 1987 for over 100,000 sales of their All The Hits and More album.
+But in 1983 and 1984 respectively, Michael Smitham (vocals, guitar) and Paul Hooper (drums) joined Barry Pritchard and Rod Allen in the Fortunes.
+This line up of the group were awarded a gold disc in 1987 for over 100,000 sales of their All The Hits and More album.

-In 1991, Glen Dale, whilst living in Tenerife, reformed the group as Glen Dale's Fortunes alongside Martin Cox (guitar) (who has gone on to be one of the world's top Elton John tributes).
+In 1991 Glen Dale, whilst living in Tenerife in the Canary Islands, formed a group known as Glen Dale's Fortunes alongside Martin Cox (guitar) (who has gone on to be one of the world's top Elton John tributes).

-In March 1995, Bob Jackson was added to the Fortunes' ranks, after founder member Barry Pritchard left through illness.
-Jackson, a former member of the group Badfinger, paid homage to his former bandmate on stage, with a version of the Badfinger penned song "Without You".
-Jackson left for a year to follow other obligations and Geoff Turton, who was originally a member of the Rockin' Berries, stood in for him.
+In March 1995 Bob Jackson was added to the Fortunes' ranks, after founder member Barry Pritchard left due to heart problems.
+Jackson, a former member of the group Badfinger, paid homage to his former bandmates on stage, with a version of the Badfinger penned song "Without You".
+From July 2005 through May 2006, Jackson left for a year to follow other obligations and Geoff Turton, who was originally a member of the Rockin' Berries, stood in for him.

 Barry Pritchard died from a heart attack on 11 January 1999 in Swindon, Wiltshire, UK.

-On 10 January 2008, Rod Allen died after suffering for two months from liver cancer.
-The remaining members of the band said they would continue touring and recruited the Dakotas lead singer Eddie Mooney.
-During 2008, the band regrouped, recorded a new album Play On, and appeared in Las Vegas, the Netherlands and Belgium as well as the UK.
-They toured Canada, the Netherlands, and Sweden, in addition to the UK during 2009.
-The band had a busy schedule in the UK, Netherlands, Germany, and Italy during 2010 and 2011, appearing in Belgium at the Vostertfeesten Festival in August 2010.
+On 10 January 2008 Rod Allen died after suffering for two months from liver cancer.
+The remaining members of the band said they would continue touring and had already recruited the Dakotas lead singer Eddie Mooney in 2007 when Allen had first taken ill.
+And during 2008, the regrouped band recorded a new album Play On and appeared in Las Vegas, the Netherlands and Belgium as well as the UK.
+They toured Canada, the Netherlands and Sweden, in addition to the UK during 2009.

+The band had a busy schedule in the UK, Netherlands, Germany and Italy during 2010 and 2011 appearing in Belgium at the Vostertfeesten Festival in August 2010.

 Drummer Paul Hooper left the band in early 2010 and was replaced by Glenn Taylor, formerly of Marmalade.
 The band then released a new studio album, Another Road.